nxp-mcuxpresso/mcuxsdk-doc/boards/Wireless/kw45b41zloc/releaseNotes/topics/what_is_new.md

     -   Details can be found in **CHANGELOG.md**.
 -   **Bluetooth LE controller**
-    -   PAwR, DBAF fixes and stability improvements.
+    -   PAwR fixes and stability improvements.

 -   **Transceiver Drivers (XCVR)**
     -   Added API to control PA ramp type and duration